 You can’t stop a healthy dog from shedding.
 But, you can minimize the amount of hair in your home by brushing hand-stripping your Spinone’s coat.
 Hand stripping is a grooming process that involves removing dead hairs from the coat by hand instead of clipping to keep the coat correct, tidy, and healthy.
 It’s usually done twice a year in spring and fall.
 It speeds up the natural process of growth and shedding.

 For Spinone and a lot of wire-haired dogs, hand stripping is recommended instead of using clippers or scissors.
 Rather than removing old hairs these methods simply cut the old dull hairs.
-If the old hairs are not pulled out, the fresh new hairs don’t have the room to grow through.
+If the old hairs are not pulled out, the fresh new hairs don’t have room to grow through.
 More importantly, clipping your Spinone’s wiry coat can prevent the coat from growing properly and it may not be possible to hand strip in the future.

 In addition to brushing and hand stripping, consider a professional groomer.
 While bathing at home is fine, skin conditions can occur when a dog is not rinsed or dried properly.
 Professional groomers have experience with dogs of all sizes, and they have the proper tools and cleansers to match your pet’s needs.
 Certain shampoos for wire-haired dogs are good for their dog’s skin and coat, which can make them healthier and result in less shedding.